The following Environment practice note provides comprehensive and up to date legal information covering:

 ARCHIVED: This Practice Note has been archived and is not maintained.

-The CRC Energy Efficiency Scheme (CRC Scheme) is a mandatory emissions trading scheme in the UK that aims to cut carbon dioxide emissions and improve energy efficiency in large non-energy-intensive public and private sector organisations.
-It is important to note that although energy-intensive public and private sector organisations fall outside of the CRC Scheme, separate schemes apply, for example for:
+The CRC Energy Efficiency Scheme (CRC Scheme) was a mandatory emissions trading scheme in the UK that aims to cut carbon dioxide emissions and improve energy efficiency in large non-energy-intensive public and private sector organisations.
+It is important to note that although energy-intensive public and private sector organisations fall outside of the CRC Scheme, separate schemes apply, for example:

-emissions from certain aviation activities, which would be relevant to aviation finance transactions, are regulated by the EU Emissions Trading Scheme—see Practice Notes: EU emissions trading system and aviation—affected parties and flights and EU emissions trading system and aviation—obligations, enforcement and practical considerations
+emissions from certain aviation activities, which would be relevant to aviation finance transactions, are regulated by the EU Emissions Trading Scheme—see Practice Note: EU emissions trading system and aviation

-Organisations that qualify for the CRC Scheme have to purchase allowances for every tonne of carbon dioxide they emit and there are financial penalties (both civil and criminal) for those organisations that fail to comply.
+Organisations that qualified for the CRC Scheme had to purchase allowances for every tonne of carbon dioxide they emitted with financial penalties (both civil and criminal) for those organisations that failed to comply.

-Lenders could be affected by the CRC Scheme if their organisation qualifies in its own right or through their involvement with borrowers.
-They, therefore, need to understand how the CRC Scheme works, so that they are fully appraised
+Lenders could be affected by the CRC Scheme if their organisation qualified in its own right or through their involvement with borrowers.
+They, therefore, need to understand how the CRC Scheme works, so

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.